We are looking for motivated and curious scientists to join our team!

 Postdocs

 We are accepting applications for postdoctoral scientists.
 You may already have an idea for your own project or we can develop a project together.
-Our goal is for you to build your CV, learn new skills, and develop further as a scientist as you formulate your future career goals, whether you choose to work within or outside of academia.
+My goal is for you to build your CV, learn new skills, and develop further as a scientist as you formulate your future career goals, whether you choose to work within or outside of academia.

 You should have completed or be nearing completion of a Ph.D. in a STEM field and have some background in neuroscience or biology.
 We are especially interested in candidates with experience in performing in vivo functional imaging, developing and running behavioral assays, building and programming hardware, analyzing large datasets, and/or working with Drosophila.
 Please email Dr. Devineni with a CV, cover letter, and contact information for three references.
 Your cover letter should include your scientific background, research interests, why you are specifically interested in our research, and what potential projects/areas you’d like to work on.
 It is best if you contact us several months to a year in advance of your desired start date.